mozilla/glean/docs/user/pings/index.md

 ### Foreground

-For iOS, Glean attaches to the [`willEnterForegroundNotification`](https://developer.apple.com/documentation/uikit/uiapplication/1622944-willenterforegroundnotification).
+For iOS, the Glean SDK attaches to the [`willEnterForegroundNotification`](https://developer.apple.com/documentation/uikit/uiapplication/1622944-willenterforegroundnotification).
 This notification is posted by the OS shortly before an app leaves the background state on its way to becoming the active app.

 ### Background